khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 ### Interaction

-#### Chart zooming and scrolling
+#### Zoom bar

-Our charting framework, [ECharts](https://echarts.apache.org/), has a default mechanism for zooming and scrolling on graphs.
+ECharts has a default mechanism for [zooming on charts](https://echarts.apache.org/en/feature.html#interaction).
+A zoom bar gives users more control over how much data is displayed at any one time, and gives them the ability to dig into issues they are observing at a more granular level.

-The zoom and scroll bar are not added to all charts by default and shouldn't be used in cases where the chart neatly fits its container.
-However, in instances where the chart would otherwise overflow its container or where there is a large amount of data for users to explore, the zooming and scrolling mechanisms should be introduced.
+The zoom bar is not added to all charts by default and shouldn't be used in cases where the chart neatly fits its container.
+However, in instances where the chart would otherwise overflow its container or where there is a large amount of data for users to explore, the zoom bar should be introduced.

 #### Chart popovers